muratk3n/thirdwave/en/README.md

 The gentlest crit directed at such shows from our side has been "they are not painting an optimistic future".
 I dont think that does justice how badly these shows suck.
-The backdrop of *Firefly* was pretty drab but everyone likes the characters, stories.
+The backdrop of *Firefly* was pretty drab but everyone liked its characters, stories.
 No these weird shows lean on an artificial message to insert agenda.

 ---